 Emily has also worked across many cultures and languages around the world from Sri Lanka to South Africa, Costa Rica and India to Romania and Denmark, continuously reflecting on, challenging and healing white saviour tendencies.
 She has come to observe how white supremacy and racism works differently in different countries depending on context and history.

-Emily is a highly skilled coach and space-holder with many years experience of creating safe spaces for accountability, healing, integration and growth to take place.
+Emily is a skilled and fiercely loving coach and space-holder with many years experience of creating safe spaces for accountability, healing, integration and growth to take place.

 She is dedicated to her own ongoing learning, healing and unlearning of covert white supremacy.
-Examples of this are continuous learning from a wide range of anti-racism educators, authors and activists from the UK, Sweden and the USA, programmes such as “Racism- reveal to Heal”, Allyship Activation, Me & White Supremacy and Decolonising Yoga.
-She is currently reading the Good Ally by Nova Reid and learning from Indigenous wisdom keepers such as Lyla June Johnston and Paninnguaq Nuunu Heilmann, and Intersectional Activists such as Leah Thomas.
+Examples of this are continuous learning from a wide range of anti-racism educators, authors and activists from around the world.

 This bio has not been written with the intention of centring Emily in the context of Me & White Supremacy, but to transparently share about her background, values, skills and experience in order for you to make a conscious decision to choose her as a space-holder you feel comfortable with, or not.